C++ application programming interface

 The most important host-side layers are:

-fpga.hh- top-level ownership of memory maps, PLL helpers, trigger monitors, and GPIO-backed control pathsstartup.hh- common process bootstrap and default FPGA startup policyhost_runtime.hh- shared bootstrap/runtime object used by the main host-side executablesoptions.hh,pll_rules.hh- typed option resolution and symbolic PLL presets shared by multiple toolspptool_streaming.cc,pptool_measurement.cc- user-facing command implementationsppworkflow.hh- shared streaming workflow used by commands that send sequences, arm/force triggers, and optionally validate readbackelements.hh,sequence.hh- host-side representation of pulse programs and trigger programs- subsystem wrappers such as
+fpga.hh- top-level ownership of memory maps, PLL helpers, trigger monitors, and GPIO-backed control pathsstartup.hh- common process bootstrap and default FPGA startup policyhost_runtime.hh- shared bootstrap/runtime object used by the main host-side executablesoptions.hh,pll_rules.hh,pll_calc.hh- typed option resolution, symbolic PLL presets, and calculated PLL profiles shared by multiple toolspptool_streaming.cc,pptool_measurement.cc- user-facing command implementationsppworkflow.hh- shared streaming workflow used by commands that send sequences, arm/force triggers, and optionally validate readbackelements.hh,sequence.hh- host-side representation of pulse programs and trigger programs- subsystem wrappers such as

 streamer.hh,readback.hh,counter.hh,timestamp.hh,freq_meter.hh, and the trigger/combiner helpers intrigger.hh,trigger_int.hh, andtrigger_ext.hh